 No sponsorship agreements entered into by any team shall incur the promotion of views that are, among others, obscene, harassing, discriminatory, promoting a certain political stance or illegal activity, running counter to the Organizer’s existing sponsorship agreements or the general competition goals, or violating the personal rights of any participating or non-participating person.

 PRIVILEGES AND IMMUNITIES

-Nothing in or relating to these rules and procedures shall be deemed a waiver, express or implied, of any of the privileges and immunities of WMO, including its subsidiary organs.
+Nothing in or relating to these rules and procedures shall be deemed a waiver, express or implied, of any of the privileges and immunities of the World Meteorological Organization (WMO), including its subsidiary organs.